CodeReclaimers/neat-python/docs/glossary.rst

     These are the :term:`nodes <node>` through which the network receives inputs.
 They cannot be deleted (although :term:`connections <connection>` from them can be), cannot be the output end of a :term:`connection`, and have: no :term:`aggregation function`; a fixed :term:`bias` of 0; a fixed :term:`response` multiplier of 1; and a fixed :term:`activation function` of :ref:`identity <identity-label>`.
 Note: In the :py:mod:`genome` module, they are not in many respects treated as actual nodes, but simply as :term:`keys <key>` for input ends of connections.
+Sometimes known as an input :term:`pin`.

   hidden node
     These are the :term:`nodes <node>` other than :term:`input nodes <input node>` and :term:`output nodes <output node>`.
 In the original